rancher/rancher-docs/docs/integrations-in-rancher/compliance-scans/compliance-scans.md

   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/integrations-in-rancher/compliance-scans"/>
 </head>

-Rancher can run a security scan to check whether Kubernetes is deployed according to security best practices as defined in the CIS Kubernetes Benchmark.
+Rancher can run a security scan to check whether a cluster is deployed according to security best practices as defined in Kubernetes security benchmarks, such as the ones provided by STIG, BSI or CIS.
 The Compliance scans can run on any Kubernetes cluster, including hosted Kubernetes providers such as EKS, AKS, and GKE.

-The `rancher-compliance` app leverages <a href="https://github.com/aquasecurity/kube-bench" target="_blank">kube-bench,</a> an open-source tool from Aqua Security, to check clusters for CIS Kubernetes Benchmark compliance.
+The `rancher-compliance` app leverages <a href="https://github.com/aquasecurity/kube-bench" target="_blank">kube-bench,</a> an open-source tool from Aqua Security, to check the compliance of clusters against Kubernetes Benchmarks.
 Also, to generate a cluster-wide report, the application utilizes <a href="https://github.com/vmware-tanzu/sonobuoy" target="_blank">Sonobuoy</a> for report aggregation.

 ## About the CIS Benchmark